-Hungry college students: How access to food can impact health, academic success - Journalist's Resource
+College student hunger: How access to food can impact grades, health

 This food-access study involves students at an urban community college and a suburban community college.
 Sixty percent of study participants from the urban community college reported lacking adequate food compared to 53 percent of study participants at the suburban community college.
 Black, Hispanic and Asian students were more likely to have food-access problems than white students.
 Meanwhile, students battling food insecurity were much more likely to have lower grade-point averages.

-Want to read more research about college students?
+Looking for more research on college students?
 Check out our posts on college hazing, guns on college campuses and how winning in college sports can generate new revenue for athletic programs.

 We welcome feedback.
 Please contact us here.